sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker/index.md

 Single-container Sourcegraph with Docker is a way to very quickly get an instance of Sourcegraph set up locally to experiment with its features.
 </p>

-> WARNING: **We do not recommend using this method for a production instance.** If deploying a production instance, see [our recommendations](../index.md) for how to chose a deployment type that suits your needs.
+> WARNING: **We do not recommend using this method for a production instance.** If deploying a production instance, see [our recommendations](../index.md) for how to choose a deployment type that suits your needs.
 We recommend [Docker Compose](../docker-compose/index.md) for most initial production deployments.

 <div class="cta-group">
 <a class="btn btn-primary" href="#installation">★ Installation</a>